 - Refrigerator: check each item in your refrigerator for gluten.
 Discard opened condiments, including peanut butter and jelly, and replace to avoid cross-contamination.

 - Appliances: replace your toaster, coffee makers/grinders (especially if using gourmet flavored coffees as they can contain gluten).
 Thoroughly clean or replace waffle irons, colander and blenders.
+If you are sharing a kitchen with a gluten family member, you will want to have a separate toaster.

 Cleaning Your Kitchen